Daniel Joseph (Canadian football): BC Lions

 On January 17, 2024, it was announced that Joseph had signed with the BC Lions, who still held his rights after drafting him nearly three years earlier.
 He attended training camp with the team in 2024, but was released after the first preseason game on May 28, 2024.

 Toronto Argonauts

 Joseph signed with his hometown Toronto Argonauts on July 8, 2024.
 He quickly made his CFL debut on July 11, 2024, against the Montreal Alouettes, where he recorded one special teams tackle.
 He played in one more game before being moved to the practice roster and was then outright released on July 30, 2024.

 Edmonton Elks

 It was announced on August 19, 2024, that Joseph had signed a practice roster agreement with the Edmonton Elks.
 After playing in the Labour Day Classic, he played in all seven remaining regular season games in 2024, recording five defensive tackles and one sack.
 He was released prior to training camp for the following season on May 2, 2025.

 Calgary Stampeders

 On September 9, 2025, Joseph signed with the Calgary Stampeders.
+In 2025, he played in six regular season games, recording three defensive tackles and three special teams tackles.